Automation API: launching and controlling UDB¶

 Using the undo automate program¶

-To execute scripts using the UdbLauncher
+To execute scripts using the UdbLauncher class, you need to use the

 undo automate program, which makes sure that the Python environment